• Skip to primary navigation

 Our favorite activity – beach hopping and snorkeling in Gulf of Papagayo

 We always go with our local friend who owns a boating company and takes us on private tours.
-Best way to see all the beautiful beaches and coastlines, see marine life and go snorkeling!
+This is the best way to explore nearby beaches, see the coastlines, spot dolphins, rays, whales and sea turtles and go snorkeling!

 Day Trips

-Sample Itineraries
+Sample Playas del Coco Itineraries

-As we lived in Coco for 4 years, we’ve had many friends and family visit us.
+As we lived in El Coco for 4 years, we’ve had many friends and family visit us.
 Here are some ideas of itineraries.

 4 days (car not necessary)

-• Day 1: land at Liberia Airport, rest, watch sunset on beach, have dinner at Zi Lounge.
+- Day 1: land at Liberia Airport, rest, watch sunset on beach, have dinner at Zi Lounge.

-• Day 2: Full day beach hop, snorkel and fishing in Gulf of Papagayo.
+- Day 2: Full day beach hop, snorkel and fishing in Gulf of Papagayo.
 Do a 10 AM to 6 PM tour to see the sunset from the boat.

-• Day 4: 1 day adventure tour at Hacienda Guachipelin for ziplining, horseback riding, hot springs, mud baths and white water tubing.
+- Day 4: 1 day adventure tour at Hacienda Guachipelin for ziplining, horseback riding, hot springs, mud baths and white water tubing.
 Or Diamante Eco Adventure Park for ziplining, animal sanctuary and cultural experience.

 1 week: using Coco as a homebase and renting a car.
 Lots of adventure!

-• Day 1: Land at airport, rest, etc.
+- Day 1: Land at airport, rest, etc.

-• Day 2: Full day beach hop, snorkel and fishing.
+- Day 2: Full day beach hop, snorkel and fishing.
 Rest, shower, get dinner at one of the bars in town.

-• Day 4: Diamante ziplining.
+- Day 4: Diamante ziplining.
 Go in the morning for best weather.
 Relax and rest the rest of the afternoon.

-• Day 5: Visit Tamarindo beach town.
+- Day 5: Visit Tamarindo beach town.
 1 hour and 15 minute drive one way.
 Take a surf lesson.

-• Day 6: Rest, shop.
+- Day 6: Rest, shop.
 You can drive around to explore some more beaches if you like.
 Check out Playa Hermosa, Ocotal or Panama.
 If you want to explore, head down south to Playa Conchal (1 hour one way) to see a unique white shell beach.

-• Day 7: Fly out
+- Day 7: Fly out

-Coco Beach Nightlife
+Playas del Coco Nightlife

 Even though Coco may look like a small quiet town during the day, it all changes at night.
 The biggest bars are El Ancla, Bambu, Coconutz and Zi Lounge.
 Coconutz is a sports bar with multiple TV’s everywhere and they always have some big game on.
 Zi Lounge has live music on the weekends and is a more chill atmosphere.